How to Optimize Your Job Description and Attract Applicants

 Editorial

-- Don’t overdo it with the exclamation points!
+• Don’t overdo it with the exclamation points.

-We hope this helps demystify SEO and provide some helpful practices for you as you write your next listing.
+We hope this helps demystify SEO and provide some useful practices for you as you write your next listing.
 If you’re ready to post, log in to your Idealist account to get started.
 As always, if you have any additional questions, please contact our Community Support Team (they’re all humans and happy to help).